sinisterchipmunk/bot-away/README.md

 harmless, and even a malicious bot is not going to be able to cause any trouble on a form like this because it'll only be denied access to the site.

-In cases like this, you'll want to go ahead and disable Bot-Away.
+In cases like these, you'll want to go ahead and disable Bot-Away.
 Since Bot-Away is only disabled on a per-controller or per-action basis, it stays active throughout the remainder of your site, which prevents bots from (for example) creating new users.